From We to Me

 It tolls for thee.

 A 2014 study (partly funded by NASA) concluded that societies fail due to “over-exploitation of either Labor or Nature.”
-In other words, we cannibalize our “human resources.”
-We suck the earth dry.
+In other words, we cannibalize our “human resources,” and we suck the earth dry.
 We literally undermine the very foundation of our survival.
 Why?

 In A Short History of Progress, Ronald Wright chronicles the pattern.
 Addicted to technology, instead of seeing the writing on the wall, we double-down in denial.
 In our quest for comfort, convenience, pleasure or excitement, we overdose on progress.